Fighting Talk: History

 The first series began in October 2003 and was hosted by Johnny Vaughan.
 The inaugural show featured a panel consisting of Greg Brady, Will Buckley, Bradley Walsh and the eventual winner, Stan Collymore.
 After the first series ended in April 2004, Vaughan left to present the Capital FM breakfast show.

 Christian O'Connell was the show's second presenter, and completed a successful second series from 2004 to 2005, culminating in a Gold Award for the show at the 24th Sony Radio Academy Awards.
 He left to focus on his new Virgin Radio breakfast show at the end of 2005.
 His last show was in December 2005, and featured his four favourite guests — John Rawling, Steve Bunce, Greg Brady and Bob Mills.
 That show also briefly featured the wives of three of those panellists, who were invited to answer (via telephone) a question on behalf of their husbands.
 Bob Mills' wife was unavailable for comment.

 Colin Murray started presenting the show in February 2006.
 He was the host for seven years until he left in July 2013 as he moved from the BBC to present on rival network Talksport.

-Following Murray's departure, he was replaced by three presenters who would rotate hosting duties.
-O'Connell returned as one of the presenters, with commentator Jonathan Pearce and TV presenter Matt Johnson the others for the 2013–14 season.
+Murray was replaced by three presenters who rotated hosting duties.
+O'Connell returned, with commentator Jonathan Pearce and TV presenter Matt Johnson the others for the 2013–14 season.

 For two seasons, 2014–15 and 2015–16, hosting duties were shared between presenter Georgie Thompson and comedian Josh Widdicombe.
-Murray returned to the show on 17 September 2016 and has now been the host for over 10 years.
+Murray returned to the show on 17 September 2016 and remained until his second departure at the end of the 2022–23 season.
+Rick Edwards replaced Murray as the show's permanent host.

-Guest presenters

-Vaughan came back for 'one week only' on 10 March 2007 because Murray was appearing in the reality television programme Comic Relief does Fame Academy.
-However, he has since made two other guest appearances as chairman while Murray has been away.
-The show has also had a number of other guest presenters to cover for when the host is unavailable, including well-known British broadcasters such as Dickie Davies, Kelly Cates, Jimmy Tarbuck, Gabby Logan, Terry Wogan, Phil Williams, Sam Quek and Nick Hancock.

-Producer Mike Holt has also had to present the show for one question when Colin Murray could not bring himself to adjudicate a round questioning his favourite team by asking "What's wrong with Liverpool Football Club?"
-Murray left the studio for the duration of the question.